-The most important daily activity that animals go through to stay alive is the gathering of food.
-Food represents the fuel that organisms used to carry out movement, respiration, reproduction, and growth.
+The most important daily activity animals undergo to stay alive is gathering food.
+Food represents the fuel organisms use to move, respiration, reproduction, and growth.
 There is a wide range of techniques that animals use to get food, and I wanted to write this article on the four main feeding mechanisms that animals use.

 Many marine mammals are filter feeders.
-Filter feeders, or suspension feeders, strain suspended food particles and small organisms from vast amounts of water.
+Filter feeders, or suspension feeders, strain suspended food particles and tiny organisms from vast amounts of water.
 They pass the water over a filtering structure.

-A variety of animals use filter-feeding to acquire food, and these animals come from several different phyla.
+Various animals use filter-feeding to acquire food, and these animals come from several different species.
 Fish, crustaceans, bivalves, sponges, jellyfish, worms, and tunicates all use methods of filter-feeding.
-These animals range from the microscopic all the way to the largest animal that has ever lived on the planet, the blue whale.
+These animals range from the microscopic to the largest animal ever living on the planet, the blue whale.

-Scallops, mussels, and clams are bivalves that siphon the water through body parts into gills, which use a combination of physical filtration and mucus to capture particles.
+Scallops, mussels, and clams are bivalves that siphon water through body parts into gills, which combine physical filtration and mucus to capture particles.

-Sea cucumbers and polychaete worms have appendages that capture particles that are drifting by in the current.
+Sea cucumbers and polychaete worms have appendages that capture particles drifting by in the current.

-Filter feeders normally live with other types of filter feeders and share the food available by specializing in different size ranges proportional to their own size.
+Filter feeders typically live with other types of filter feeders and share the food available by specializing in different size ranges proportional to their size.

-Filter feeders extract different types of food from the water, including seston, zooplankton, and small fish.
-Smaller animals such as crustaceans and worms eat smaller food particles than larger animals such as whales.
+Filter feeders extract food from the water, including seston, zooplankton, and small fish.
+Smaller animals, such as crustaceans and worms, eat smaller food particles than larger animals, such as whales.

 If the food produced in the ecosystem runs out, then sessile life will run out of food.

-Without filter feeders, there would be a major gap in marine ecosystems as they play a major role in cycling energy.
-As they clear particles from the water, the removal of filter feeders by pollution or fishing can entirely change the look of huge swathes of the ocean.
+Without filter feeders, marine ecosystems would have a significant gap as they play a major role in cycling energy.
+As they clear particles from the water, removing filter feeders by pollution or fishing can entirely change the look of vast swathes of the ocean.
 Without filter feeders, the water can get deoxygenated due to the increase in phytoplankton and zooplankton, causing the water to become murkier and dirtier.

 Filter feeders are essential to remove particles from the water, converting them into energy and body tissue, which then becomes food for other organisms.
 Without filter feeders, many marine ecosystems would cease to function.